How Much Do You Have to Make to File Taxes?

 - Compare that amount to the base amount for your filing status.

-- If the total is more than the base amount, some of your benefits may be taxable.
+- If the total is more than the 2025 base amount of $25,000 for an individual or $32,000 for those filing a joint return, some of your benefits may be taxable.

 TurboTax can help you estimate whether you'll need to file a tax return and what income could be taxable.